- Share your observations

 Brook Grass (Catabrosa aquatica)

-Brook Grass (Catabrosa aquatica), a State Endangered plant, is found in cold springy, sandy areas and in shallow water or mud of streambanks.
+Brook Grass (Catabrosa aquatica), a Wisconsin Endangered plant, is found in cold springy, sandy areas and in shallow water or mud of streambanks.
 Blooming occurs throughout July; fruiting occurs throughout August.
 The optimal identification period for this species is throughout July.

 Synonyms: Aira aquatica, Catabrosa aquatica var. aquatica, Catabrosa aquatica var. uniflora